rgilles42/Google-Play-Music-Ripper/README.md

 # Google-Play-Music-Ripper
-A set of Python scripts meant to automate MP3 ripping from Google Play
+A set of Python scripts meant to automate MP3 ripping from Google Play Note that you need a Google account with an active Play Music Premium subscription (though it works with the free trial ;) )

 ## Requirements
 In order to install and run this package you need the following applications: